 To recover your account, you just have to enter a new password for your Gmail account, and confirm it.

-Our Tips: For security reasons, be sure to choose a Gmail password with at least eight characters, one number, one lowercase letter, and one uppercase letter.
+For security reasons, be sure to choose a Gmail password with at least eight characters, one number, one lowercase letter, and one uppercase letter.

 What if the account recovery is not working?

 If you’re still having trouble signing in, you can follow Google’s tips:

 - Answer as many questions, try not to skip the questions.
 Trying is better than moving to the next question.

 - Use a device and a browser (Chrome or Safari) you know well.

 - Choose a Wi-Fi network that you are familiar with, for example at home or at work.

 If you are asked why you can’t access your account, you should include some background information:

 - Changed your password recently and can’t remember it.